torontomulibrary/atom_cookbook/README.md

 Requirements
 ------------
-This cookbook has only been tested on Centos 6.6
+This cookbook has only been tested on Centos 6.6 and Centos 7.1

 #### cookbook dependencies
 - `mysql ~> 6.0.31`